The United States Playing Card Co. (USPCC) represents an amalgamation of all the major American card-makers of the late 19th and early 20th centuries

 Samuel Hart was a prolific manufacturer of playing cards who commenced business sometime around 1845 in Philadelphia.
 He had previously worked for L.I.
 Cohen.

-Most of the early North American Colonists were British subjects who depended on playing cards imported from England.
 The manufacture of playing cards in America only began during the second half of the 18th century, and not before 1776 by some estimates.

 Not much is known about this early manufacturer who is reckoned to have traded between c.1870s-1890s.